top of page

 The tomorrows came and went and his late night work lights and echoing expletives waned over the late summer months—thoughts of what to take The Professor now filled her dark hours.

-She went numb.
+Her body went numb.

 hit her soul.